Conversion Optimization

 • Trending on Tiktok

-To improve conversion rate, you'll have to pitch your long-term rewards in a more convincing manner:
+To improve eCommerce conversion rate, you'll have to pitch your benefits in the following ways:

 ✅ Mention point rewards on purchases across product pages